csc-ubc-okanagan/workshops/docs/UNIX_pt2.md

 ### Creating a directory

-To begin, move to the `Desktop` directory on your computer.
+To begin, use the `cd` command to move to the `Desktop` directory on your computer.

 `mkdir`
 * Make a new directory